 Fundrise (Best for Real Estate Investing)

-Fundrise allows you to invest in real estate without having to actually own the properties.
+Fundrise allows you to invest in real estate without physically owning or maintaining the properties.

-This is done through their eREITs (real estate investment trusts).
-This means you deposit the money into your account and they make the investment into larger real estate investments.
+Investing is done through their eREITs (real estate investment trusts).
+This means you deposit the money into your account, and they invest in larger real estate investments.

-This is a great diversification away from stocks and into the real estate market, without having to manage the property you own and investing with Fundrise makes this very easy.
+This is a great diversification away from stocks and into the real estate market; without managing the property you own investing with Fundrise makes this very easy.